briandenicola/eShopOnAKS/docs/infrastructure.md

   * This is controled by the `DEPLOY_REDIS` variable in the `Taskfile.yaml` file.
 * If deployed in Azure, Azure Redis Cache is deployed using the Premium SKU with a predefined capacity of 1 GB.
   * It is deployed using Private Link and only accessible from the Azure virtual network.
-  * It is deployed into the Application Resource Group.
+  * It is deployed into the Application Resource Group or into the eshop-infra namespace.
 * The connection string used by the `basket-api` is stored in the Azure Key Vault under the secret named `redis_connection_string`.
 <p align="right">(<a href="#infrastructure">back to top</a>)</p>